Frequently Asked Questions

 A: You can find the current year tuition and fees listed here.

-Q: There is a distance learning course offered that I would like to take.
+Q: There is an online course offered that I would like to take.
 Can I enroll even if I have not applied to Clarkson University’s graduate program?

 A: Yes!
-Distance learning classes are available to non-matriculated (non-degree) students.
-To enroll, simply complete the brief Non-matriculated Student Application Form and return it to Clarkson University’s Distance Learning Coordinator.
+Online classes are available to non-matriculated (non-degree) students.
+To enroll, complete the Non Matriculated Information and Student Application form available from the SAS website.

 Tuition and charges for non-matriculated students are assessed per semester hour for each course.
-A $50 deposit is required.
+A $50 deposit is required at time of enrollment.
 If your employer is going to reimburse for the cost of the class(es), complete the Employer Reimbursement Form at the time you enroll.

 Q: Do I need to resubmit an Employer Reimbursement form every semester?

-A: No thank you!!
-A recent update (Fall 2012) in SAS processes requires students to submit an Employer Reimbursement form just once per academic year (July 1st - June 30th)*.
+A: Beginning Fall 2012, students submit an Employer Reimbursement form just once per academic year (July 1st - June 30th)*.
 The process does require students to submit a copy of your employer's reimbursement policy along with the completed form.
 Students will only be cleared at check-in if all paperwork is complete.
 Download the form from www.clarkson.edu/sas/forms and the fax number is on the form (315-268-6452).
 You will still need to complete your online check in prior to the first day of class.